mooreds/docs-1/get-started/sql-quickstart.md

   AND userId='me'
 ```

 One of the additions we've made to SQL is what we call JSON templating.
-You can use it to rename variables, do some string concatenation, etc. Please see [the SQL reference](https://github.com/transposit/docs/tree/e380a542f0badcd46b5a5d069c691c10ebc2ff46/get-started/references/sql-operations.md) for more information, but to give you a flavor of what you can do, try modifying your SQL to the following:
+You can use it to rename variables, do string concatenation, etc. Please see [the SQL reference](https://github.com/transposit/docs/tree/e380a542f0badcd46b5a5d069c691c10ebc2ff46/get-started/references/sql-operations.md) for more information, but to give you a flavor of what you can do, try modifying your SQL to the following:

 ```sql
 SELECT {id: id, message: 'gmail created snippet: ' + snippet} FROM google_mail.get_message